soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/monitor-apps.md

 ## Monitor email accounts at risk

-Email protection shows email accounts at risk.
-You can click an account to investigate further in Windows Defender security center.
+**Email protection** shows email accounts at risk.
+You can click an account to investigate further in Windows Defender Security Center.

 ![Email protection card](./media/security-docs/email-protection.png)